cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 client_identity = client_public_key and server_identity = server_public_key during
 the authenticated key exchange stage.

-The advantage to supplying a custom client_identity and server_identity (instead of simply relying on a fallback to client_public_key and server_public_key) is that the client can then ensure that any mappings between client_identity and client_public_key (and server_identity and server_public_key) are protected by the authentication from the envelope.
+The advantage of supplying a custom client_identity and server_identity (instead of simply relying on a fallback to client_public_key and server_public_key) is that the client can then ensure that any mappings between client_identity and client_public_key (and server_identity and server_public_key) are protected by the authentication from the envelope.
 Then, the client can verify that the